-Windows 10 has a lot of customization options for the desktop interface, and we’ve previously discussed the options that allow users with compatible hardware to enable or disable a slight transparency effect for certain elements of the user interface.
-However, this technique has only a minimal effect on the actual visual impact of your taskbar, providing very little real translucency to reveal the user’s wallpaper or apps positioned beneath the taskbar.
-However, there are some options that allow you to increase the translucency of the taskbar.
+Windows 10 has a lot of customization options for the desktop interface and we’ve previously discussed the options that allow users with compatible hardware to enable or disable a slight transparency effect for certain elements of the user interface.
+However, this technique has only a minimal effect on the actual visual impact of your taskbar, providing very little real translucency.
+This means that it is not very effective for revealing the user’s wallpaper or apps positioned beneath the taskbar.
+However, there are some options that allow you to increase the translucency of the taskbar past the normal built in settings.
 In this article I will show you two basic approaches to doing this.

-How do I Increase the Transparency of Taskbar in Windows 10?
+How Do I Increase The Transparency Of My Taskbar In Windows 10?

 There are multiple ways to change the transparency of your taskbar, including going into your registry or using other programs.
-We’ve picked the most straightforward way to do this.
-The first stop you’d go is through the “Personalize” tab, but when you turn the transparency on it makes little difference.
+We’ve picked the most straightforward ways to do this.
+The first thing to try is within the confines of Windows 10 itself.
+To do this, you can go though the “Personalize” tab and use the settings there, but when you turn the transparency on it makes very little noticeable difference.

-If you want your taskbar to be noticeably transparent, follow the directions below.
+If you want your taskbar to be noticeably transparent, follow the directions for our alternate methods below.

-Windows 10, like all previous versions of Windows, relies on a database called the “Registry” to configure tens of thousands (if not more) low-level configuration options for Windows and many software applications.
-Because the registry is so critical to the proper function of Windows 10, it is vitally important to be very very careful when editing it, as you can easily brick your system with an ill-advised registry change.
-Don’t make registry changes suggested by websites you don’t trust, and be cautious in making any changes that you DO trust.
-Before making major changes, set a restore point within Windows 10 and make a system backup.
+Windows 10, like all previous versions of Windows, relies on a database called the “Registry” to configure tens of thousands (if not more) low-level configuration options for Windows and its many software applications.
+Because the registry is so critical to the proper function of Windows 10, it is vitally important to be very very careful when editing it as you can easily brick your system with an ill-advised registry change.
+Don’t make registry changes suggested by websites you don’t trust, and be cautious even when making any changes that you DO trust.
+We suggest that before making major changes it is in your best interest to set a restore point within Windows 10 and make a system backup just in case.

-Editing the registry itself is a simple process.
-Click on the start button, or click in the search bar, and type “regedit”.
+Editing the registry itself is a deceptively simple process.
+Click on the start button, or click in the search bar, and type “regedit.”
 The Registry Editor will appear in the list of results; click on it to launch the utility.

 Once you’ve selected the “Advanced” key on the left of the window, right-click in an empty portion of the right side of the window and select “New > DWORD (32-bit)” value and name it “UseOLEDTaskbarTransparency”.